 Kirk Lindsay with his students in one of the CTEA computer lab.

 Watch Lindsay’s video testimonial about how Istation helped one child who was struggling in math.

 Weaver knows that students learn differently today than they did 30 years ago.
 Technology is a tool we can use to reach them.
 The way we teach developing minds today needs to change.
 Anyone can be an advocate for this change; you don’t have to be a principal.
-Weaver shared his school’s story in front of Istation customers at the Istation Educator Conference in Orlando, Florida, last fall.
+Weaver shared his school’s story in front of Istation customers at the Istation Educator Conference in Orlando, Florida.